virkone/javascript/packages/eslint-config-base/README.md

 >This configuration is for project with `typescript`,`eslint` and `prettier`.

-if you are using npm 5+, use below shortcut to install all the peer dependecies.
+if you are using npm 5+, use below shortcut to install all the peer dependencies.

 `npx install-peerdeps --dev @virkone/eslint-config-base`